Lemmy Caution: History

 Although Caution is an American character created by a British writer, he has yet to appear in an English-language film.
 However, he has appeared in around 15 European films, most of them French, from 1952 to 1991.
 In all but the first of these films, he was always played by the same actor, Eddie Constantine, who was indelibly associated with the role for life.
 The first seven of the Eddie Constantine films, from 1953 to 1963, were straight detective films in the film noir style; later films tended to be experimental or comedic.
 Today the best-known of these films is the 1965 Jean-Luc Godard film Alphaville, which placed Caution in a dystopian science fiction setting.

 Some initial criticism for his creation of an American hero led Cheyney to develop a British-based protagonist Slim Callaghan who appeared in seven bestselling novels from 1938.
+These led to a similar series of movies.